 - GKP is primarily built for advertisers and focuses more on PPC competition than the SEO keyword difficulty.
 Still, it’s helpful to the publishers for keyword analysis.

 - You may not find unique keywords because millions of people are using this tool at the same time.

 - It gives a range of average monthly searches instead of a perfect search volume figure.

 Ubersuggest is another free keyword research tool offered by neilpatel.com.

-Neil Patel is a well-known SEO Guru, professional blogger, and an influencer in the digital marketing industry who has acquired this tool and offered for everyone to use.
+Neil Patel is a well-known SEO Guru, professional blogger, and an influencer in the digital marketing industry who has acquired this tool and offered it for everyone to use.

-Though this tool is completely free to use, it will help you to get access to numerous low competition keywords for your blog post or marketing campaigns.
+Though this tool is completely free to use, it will help you to get access to numerous low-competition keywords for your blog post or marketing campaigns.

 How Does Ubersuggest work?